-Unlike most of my posts, this post is geared specifically toward intermediate and advanced bakers.
-It doesn’t cover how to bake the cake or how to acheive a smooth base coat of frosting.
-If you need help with those topics, I strongly recommend taking some classes on Craftsy or with Lia directly (if you happen to be in St. Louis).
+This post is geared specifically toward intermediate and advanced bakers.
+It doesn’t cover how to bake the cake or how to achieve a smooth base coat of frosting.
+If you need help with those topics, I strongly recommend taking some online classes or with Lia directly (if you happen to be in St. Louis).

-The tutorial focuses on which colors and tools to use to get the unicorn look once you already have a frosted cake, with an emphasis on how to create the witch unicorn horn.
+The tutorial focuses on which colors and tools to use to get the Halloween cake look once you already have a frosted cake, with an emphasis on how to create the witch unicorn horn.
 The horn is a fun idea that you could use on cupcakes as well!

 Begin with whatever cake you like.
 I suggest my vanilla cake.

-- To make the unicorn ears, roll out some green and black fondant.
+- Roll out some green and black fondant.

-- Cut two larger ears out of the green fondant, using a leaf cutter or large rose petal cutter.
+- Cut two larger ears out of the green fondant, using a leaf cutter [paid link] or large rose petal cutter [paid link].

 - Then, using a smaller cutter and black fondant, use the same technique to cut two smaller ear shapes for the insides of the ears.